Persian cat and kitten advice, tips, links, and FAQ’s

 As with most long-haired cats, Himalayans need to be brushed daily to keep their coats looking their best.

-The body fur on of a Himalayan is white or ivory, but the points come in many different colors: seal (or black), blue, lilac, chocolate, red (flame), and cream.
+The body fur of a Himalayan is white or ivory, but the points come in many colors: seal (or black), blue, lilac, chocolate, red (flame), and cream.
 The points can also be tabby or tortoiseshell-patterned.
-The chocolate and lilac point Himalayans are the most difficult to produce because both parents must carry the gene for chocolate/lilac to produce a chocolate or lilac kitten, as the trait is autosomal recessive.
+Chocolate and lilac point Himalayans are the most difficult to produce because both parents must carry the gene for chocolate/lilac to produce a chocolate or lilac kitten, as the trait is autosomal recessive.

 Like Persians, Himalayans are indoor cats only and should never be allowed outside.

 They are not fighters nor streetwise as most feral cats.

 Did you know that many Essential Oils are toxic to cats?

 Many people don’t know this critical fact.
 Essential oils are showing up in more and more products these days so it is imperative to educate yourself on the dangers of them.

 Here is a list of Essential Oils Toxic to Cats Learn more HERE